It's actually quite easy to do

 2. Download a Copy of Windows 7

 The next step is to of course download a copy of Windows 7 that will eventually be burned to disc or moved to a USB drive.
-There are a ton of links on the internet to download Windows 7, but be careful where you download Windows 7 from as many of these links may contain malicious or tampered versions of Windows 7.
+The only recommended way to download Windows 7 is from Microsoft itself.

 3. Create a Windows Install Disc or Bootable USB Drive